 The Seven Deadly Sins are legendary knights who turned their backs on their friends to overthrow the ruler of Liones.
 However, they were defeated by the Holy Knights.
 Rumored to be still alive, ten years pass as no one hears a thing about The Seven Deadly Sins.
 During the absence of the Sins, the Holy Knights organize a coup d’ état.
 Therefore, becoming the new tyrannical rulers of Liones.

 The Knights tried to murder the royal family.
 However, Elizabeth escaped (3rd princess of Liones).
 To survive and retake her Kingdom, she seeks out the help of the Seven Deadly Sins.
-If you like an adventure with a lot of action, fighting scenes, characters you can grow to love, and story that drives you, then I’d recommend you to watch this anime on Netflix.
+If you like an adventure with a lot of action, fighting scenes, characters you can grow to love, and a story that drives you, then I’d recommend you to watch this anime on Netflix.

 08. Devilman Crybaby